 A first-year general chemistry course is taken by all freshman students.
 The emphasis is on fundamental principles and their use in systematizing descriptive chemistry.
-To satisfy the Institute chemistry requirement, students may substitute at least two terms from Ch 21 ab or Ch 24 or Ch 41 ab for Ch 1 ab only after passing the chemistry placement exam.
-Exceptions will be granted only by petition to the chemistry curriculum and undergraduate studies committee.
+The student's qualifications for placing out of Ch 1 ab will only be determined by the performance on a placement examination to be administered in the summer prior to registration.
 Students who did not pass the placement exam may take Ch 1 and Ch 41 simultaneously, but Ch 1 ab must be passed to satisfy the Institute chemistry requirement.
 The one-term required laboratory course (Ch 3 a) presents basic principles and techniques of synthesis and analysis and develops the laboratory skills and precision that are fundamental to experimental chemistry.
 The laboratory in the following two terms (Ch 4 ab), normally taken concurrently with Ch 41, introduces the student to methods of synthesis, separation, and instrumental analysis used routinely in research.
-Qualified students, with the instructor's consent, are allowed to substitute either Ch 4 a, Ch 8, or Ch/ChE 9 for the core requirement of Ch 3 a.
+Qualified students, with the instructor's consent, are allowed to substitute either Ch 4 a, Ch 8, or Ch/ ChE 9 for the core requirement of Ch 3 a.
 Freshmen intending to major in chemistry are encouraged to take Ch 10 abc, which provides an introduction to research activities and opportunities in chemistry for undergraduates.